 The energy sector is a vital component of modern society.
 However, as production ramps up, companies are faced with new challenges.
 The service sector struggles to keep up and find new ways to minimize costs and maximize profits.

-Here’s how new technology impacts existing energy value chains and how companies can leverage them to meet their growing energy needs.
+Here’s how new technology impacts existing energy value chains and how companies can leverage them to meet their growing energy needs while taking on energy sector challenges.

 Keeping up with booming energy needs